cfpb/design-manual/ui-toolkit/form-fields.md

 <div class="lead-in">
 This page covers use cases, specs, accessibility and responsive considerations for major form field UI components. <br><br>

-In general, forms should be as simple and direct as possible to minimize scrolling (think mobile first!).
+In general, forms should be as simple and direct as possible to minimize scrolling (think mobile first).
 Keep your queries to a minimum, and ask only what is absolutely needed.
 Make inputs as self-explanatory as possible, with a minimum of helper text.
 </div>

 </div>